 By Brandon Thurner

-Brandon Thurner is a member of the Providence District Democratic Committee, where he serves as the inaugural Vice Chair for Statewide Support.
+Brandon Thurner is a member of the Providence District Democratic Committee, where he serves as the inaugural Vice Chair for Statewide Affairs.
 He is also a member of the Fairfax County Democratic Committee.
+Brandon is a native of Mars, PA.